 Where Everything Is Music My Notes

 Don't worry about saving these songs!

 And if one of our instruments breaks,

 it doesn't matter.

 We have fallen into the place

 where everything is music.

 The strumming and the flute notes

 The strumming and the flute notes rise into the atmosphere,

 and even if the whole world's harp

 should burn up, there will still be

 hidden instruments playing.

+The second second profit of

 So the candle flickers and goes out.

 We have a piece of flint, and a spark.

 This singing art is sea foam.

 The graceful movements come from a pearl

 somewhere on the ocean floor.

+Decree week up like exical wift and the edge

-Poems reach up like spindrift and the edge
+Poems reach up like spindrift and the edge of driftwood along the beach, wanting!

-of driftwood along the beach, wanting!
+of driftwood along the beach, wanting:

 They derive

 from a slow and powerful root

 that we can't see.

 Stop the words now.

 Open the window in the center of your chest,

 and let the spirits fly in and out.

 by Jelaluddin Rumi, translated by Coleman Barks